Vyral/scott-voak/_posts/2019-01-25-the-2-biggest-mistakes-buyers-make-that-you-need-to-avoid.md

 {% include youtube.html %}

-If you’re a buyer, there are two particular mistakes you need to avoid that I’ve seen other buyers make plenty of times over the course of my career.
+<p style="text-align: center;"><em>If you’re a buyer, there are two particular mistakes you need to avoid that I’ve seen other buyers make plenty of times over the course of my career.</em></p>

 What are the two biggest mistakes I’ve seen buyers make over the course of my career that you need to avoid?&nbsp;